Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Prospect of the search for LFV boson coupling at electron-proton collider

-The key to any signal-background analysis is to put some valuable cuts on some variables which can give us a signal-favored region with more signals and fewer backgrounds.
-To know those good variables in the signal and backgrounds plane, we illustrate, in Figs.~\ref{fig:distribution1} and \ref{fig:distribution2}, the normalized distributions of some important variables.
-In Fig.~\ref{fig:distribution1}, we show the ${p_T}_\mu$ and ${p_T}_{j_1}$ distribution for the three different backgrounds and the signal with non-zero vector and non-zero tensor coupling.
-The variable distribution for the signal with non-zero axial-vector and non-zero axial-vector couplings are similar very much similar to their non-axial counterparts and, therefore, are not shown.
-Figure~\ref{fig:lhec1-ptmu} is for the distribution of ${p_T}_\mu$ for LHeC1 and Fig.~\ref{fig:fcc1-ptmu} is for FCC-eh1 machine.
-In the bottom row of Fig.~\ref{fig:distribution1}, we show the normalized distribution of transverse momentum of the leading jet ($p_{T_{j_1}}$) for the signal and backgrounds having the same machine energies.
-Because of the momentum dependence factors in tensor couplings, the distributions of ${p_T}_\mu$ and ${p_T}_{j_1}$ have long tails for higher $p_T$ compared to the vector coupling scenario.
-Similarly, in the top row of Fig.~\ref{fig:distribution2}, we show the distribution of missing transverse energy $\slashed{E}_T$ for both LHeC1 (Fig.~\ref{fig:lhec1-misset}) and FCC-eh1 (Fig.~\ref{fig:fcc1-misset}).
-In the second row, we illustrate the distribution of $\Delta R$ between the muon and the leading jet $\Delta R_{\mu j_1}$ for LHeC1 (Figs.~\ref{fig:lhec1-drmuj}) and for FCC-eh1 (Fig.~\ref{fig:fcc1-drmuj}).
+The key to any signal-background analysis is to apply some valuable cuts on some variables, which can give us a signal-favored region with more signals and fewer backgrounds.
+To identify those good variables that discriminate signal and background, we illustrate, in Figs.~\ref{fig:distribution1} and \ref{fig:distribution2}, the normalized distributions of some important variables.
+In Fig.~\ref{fig:distribution1}, we show the normalized distribution of the $p_T$ of the leading muon ($\mu_1$) and the leading jet ($j_1$) for the SM background and the two signal types with non-zero vector and non-zero tensor coupling.
+Here, the term `leading' is used to denote the object that carries the highest $p_T$ among those of its kind.
+The labeled SM sample includes all four aforementioned backgrounds, each weighted appropriately by the product of their cross sections and BRs.
+The variable distributions for the signal with non-zero axial-vector and non-zero axial-tensor couplings are very similar to their non-axial counterparts and, therefore, are not shown.
+Figure~\ref{fig:lhec1-ptmu} corresponds to the distribution of ${p_T}_{\mu_1}$ for LHeC1 and Fig.~\ref{fig:fcc1-ptmu} corresponds to the same for FCC-eh1 machine.
+Figures \ref{fig:lhec1-ptj} and \ref{fig:fcc1-ptj}, show the distributions of ${p_T}_{j_1}$ for the signal and backgrounds for LHeC1 and FCC-eh1.
+Because of the momentum dependent factors in tensor couplings, the distributions of ${p_T}_{\mu_1}$ and ${p_T}_{j_1}$ have longer tails at higher $p_T$ compared to the vector coupling scenario.
+Similarly, in Figs.~\ref{fig:lhec1-misset} and \ref{fig:fcc1-misset}, we show the distribution of missing transverse energy $\slashed{E}_T$ for LHeC1 and FCC-eh1.
+The signal process does not have any source of $\slashed{E}_T$, so its distribution remains at lower values.
+In contrast, all background processes except the photoproduction process have neutrinos in the final state, leading to a distribution that extends to higher values.
+In Figs.~\ref{fig:lhec1-drmuj} and \ref{fig:fcc1-drmuj}, we illustrate the distribution of $\Delta R = \sqrt{(\Delta \eta)^2 + (\Delta \phi)^2}$ between the leading muon and the leading jet $\Delta R_{\mu_1 j_1}$ for LHeC1 and for FCC-eh1.
+The leading $\mu$ and the leading jet are back-to-back in the transverse plane for the signal, leading to $\Delta R$ between them being larger than $\pi$.
+In contrast, for the backgrounds, the leading $\mu$ and the leading jet are not necessarily back-to-back, resulting in a broader distribution towards lower values of $\Delta R_{\mu_1 j_1}$.
+These features are reflected in Figs.~\ref{fig:lhec1-drmuj} and \ref{fig:fcc1-drmuj}.